MACCNYC/maccnyc.github.io/_documents/organizing.md

 *Questions:* Inquiries that help to further clarify the proposal.

-*Concerns:* Reservations whether political or logistical about a proposal.
+*Concerns:* Reservations, political or logistical, about a proposal.

 *Stand-asides:* If a participant has serious reservations but sees no harm in other participants moving forward with something, then they may stand aside.